NashTech-Labs/cloudwatch-alarm/README.md

 ## How to use this?

-Update the terraform.tfvars file with the variables you want to use
+Update terraform.tfvars file with the variables you want to use

 | Variable | Required |
 | :-- | :--: |